-As of 31 March 2024, there are 163 osteopaths living and/or practising in Wales, and approximately 160 students studying and/or living in Wales including 43 students in their final or penultimate years of study.
+As of 31 March 2024, there are 163 osteopaths living and/or practising in Wales, and 43 students studying and/or living in Wales.
 Swansea University is currently the only osteopathic education provider in Wales.

 The GOsC is a small organisation with less than 30 members of staff and our office is based in London, England.
 We are governed by our Council which has a statutory requirement to include at least one Welsh member (a person based wholly or mainly in Wales who may be lay or osteopathic) to help us consider and support the needs of Welsh osteopaths, patients and Welsh members of the public when making strategic regulatory decisions.